inmar/twine.js/README.md

 ```

 ## Concepts
-There are a number of important concept to keep in mind when integrating Twine into your application.
+There are a number of important concept to keep in mind when integrating twine into your application.

 ### Pipelines
 A pipeline is a collection of [components](#Components) that execute sequentially in the order they are added to the pipeline,
 and are split into 3 key sections: [Resource Services](#Resource-Service), [Request Templates](#Request-Template), [Requests](#Request).
-The combination of the components from these 3 sections make up a complete pipeline that is executed when Twine runs.
+The combination of the components from these 3 sections make up a complete pipeline that is executed when twine runs.

 #### Resource Service
 A Resource Service represents a network resource to which requests can be made.
-Typically, this is an HTTP server, however any type of resource can function as a Resource Service as long as Twine has been provided the functionality to understand it.
+Typically, this is an HTTP server, however any type of resource can function as a Resource Service as long as twine has been provided the functionality to understand it.
 <br />(Example: PostgreSQL as a Resource Service)

-These are the entry point for creating a Twine Request Pipeline.
+These are the entry point for creating a twine Request Pipeline.

 #### Request Template
-Request Templates are children to a Resource Service, and represent the instructions telling Twine how to **repeatably** make a **specific** request to that service.
+Request Templates are children to a Resource Service, and represent the instructions telling twine how to **repeatably** make a **specific** request to that service.

 #### Request
-A Request is the Twine representation of a compiled [Request Template](#Request-Template) and is the terminal at which the request can have final options
+A Request is the twine representation of a compiled [Request Template](#Request-Template) and is the terminal at which the request can have final options
-and modifiers attached before Twine executes the entire pipeline to contact the service defined by the [Resource Service](#Resource-Service)
+and modifiers attached before twine executes the entire pipeline to contact the service defined by the [Resource Service](#Resource-Service)

 ### Components
 Components are modules or plugins that modify or add functionality to the pipeline when they are added to it.
-Components can be written by consumers of Twine to augment pipelines in ways not already included in the library.
+Components can be written by consumers of twine to augment pipelines in ways not already included in the library.

 ### Instrumentation
 //TODO